sciluna/llm-text-to-knowledge-graph/README.md

 - [Notes](#notes)

 ## Quickstart
-This will produce a knowledge graph for PMC3898398
+This will produce a knowledge graph for PMC3898398 as BEL statements in CX2.
+The following instructions use pipx to install textToKnowledgeGraph as a command-line tool in an isolated environments so they can be run globally (i.e., from your shell) without interfering with other Python projects or your system Python.

 ```
+pip install pipx
 pipx install git+https://github.com/sciluna/llm-text-to-knowledge-graph.git

 textToKnowledgeGraph \